Test of the GENIE neutrino event generator against reduced cross sections extracted from ${}^{16}$O $(e,e'p)$ data

 \subsection{GENIE simulation framework}

-The GENIE version 3 simulation framework uses a few different models of nucleon momentum distribution in the nuclear ground state.
+The GENIE version 3 simulation framework utilizes several different models of nucleon momentum distribution in the nuclear ground state.
 It also offers several models of quasielastic lepton-nucleus interactions and several intranuclear cascade models for FSI.

-We use the GENIE Version 3.4.0 and consider four distinct sets of GENIEs models for CCQE scattering on oxygen, namely, the G18-02a (RFG), G18-10a (LFG), G21-11a (SuSAv2-MEC), and effsf (effective spectral function) models ~\cite{G1, G2, G3}.
-These models are accompanied by the FSI models hA2018 and hN2018 available in GENIE~\cite{G1}.
-We use the hA2018 model for each of our four considered CCQE scattering models.
+We use GENIE version 3.4.0 and consider four distinct sets of GENIE models for CCQE scattering on oxygen (see Table III), namely, the G18\_2a, G18\_10a, G21\_11 (SuSAv2), and effsf (effective spectral function) models ~\cite{G1, G2, G3}.
+These models are accompanied by the FSI models hA2018 and hN2018 available in GENIE~\cite{G1} and the hA2018 model is used for each of our four considered CCQE scattering models.

-The G18\_02a configuration of GENIE used for CCQE interaction on nuclei relies on implementation of the relativistic Fermi gas model (RFG), which has been modified to incorporate short-range nucleon-nucleon (NN) correlations~ \cite{BodR}.
+The G18\_02a configuration of the GENIE relies on implementation of the relativistic Fermi gas model (RFG), which has been modified to incorporate short-range nucleon-nucleon correlations~ \cite{BodR}.
 The CCQE scattering is simulated by the Llewellyn-Smith model ~\cite{LS}.
 The G18\_10a model set includes the full Valencia model~\cite{Val1, Val2, Val3} for the local Fermi gas (LFG) nucleon momentum distribution.
-It also uses the random phase approximation (RPA) which is a description of long-range and short-range NN correlations.
+It also utilizes the random phase approximation (RPA) which is a description of long-range and short-range NN correlations.

 The G21\_11 (SuSAv2) model is based on a superscaling model that accurately describes QE inclusive scattering on a variety of targets (A $\ge$ 10) for a wide range of electron energies.
-The version used in GENIE version 3 describes struck nucleon momenta with a mean field model (similar to LFG) at low momentum transfer and with a relativistic Fermi gas at high momentum transfer.
-For use in simulations of experiment, approximations were made describing the outgoing nucleon kinematics using the LFG nuclear model.
-The effective spectral function (effsf) model with or without enhancement of transverse contribution~\cite{Bod1, Bod2} is implemented in GENIE as an option EffectiveSF.
+The version GENIE v3 describes struck nucleon momenta with a mean-field model (similar to LFG) at low momentum transfer and with a relativistic Fermi gas at high momentum transfer.
+To describe the outgoing nucleon kinematics the LFG nuclear model is used.
+The effective spectral function (effsf) model with or without enhancement of the transverse contribution~\cite{Bod1, Bod2} is implemented in GENIE as the option EffectiveSF.